randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 Most extant cultures write dates in logical order of significance, with regional differences in endianness.
 [In all-numeric dates and times these forms are unambiguous almost everywhere](https://en.wikipedia.org/wiki/Date_format_by_country).
 [Times are typically written in 24 hours almost everywhere](https://en.wikipedia.org/wiki/24-hour_clock) too, with regional differences in spoken time.

 Among the many ways that the United States is a cultural outlier is its use of 12-hour time, even in writing.
-It also uses a form of date notation
+Other countries that still use 12-hour time typically do so only colloquially, preferring 24-hour time in writing.
+It also uses an arbitrary form of date notation that defies logic not ordered in terms of significance.
+In using the U.S. customary measurement system, the country is almost completely alone.

 https://en.wikipedia.org/wiki/Date_and_time_notation_in_the_United_States